 Nowadays eucalyptus trees are grown all over the world and used for their healing properties.
 The high cineole content is responsible for the sharper scent of the eucalyptus globulus compared to that of other eucalyptus types.
-The oil from this genus is the most famous, and an ingredient to many products, including toothpaste, cough syrup and chewing gum.
+The oil from this genus is the most famous, and an ingredient in many products, including toothpaste, cough syrup and chewing gum.

 Eucalyptus oil is extracted from the dried, crushed and distilled leaves and twigs.
 This oil has a light yellow colour and the volatile aldehydes may irritate the mucous membranes.
-It is a disinfectant and very effective against athlete’s foot, inflammation, colds, rough dry hands.
+It is a disinfectant and very effective against athlete’s foot, inflammation, colds, and rough dry hands.
 Essential oil from eucalyptus is suitable for external use only.

 Relieves Cold and Flu Symptoms

 Eucalyptus oil has long been used to relieve coughs, it is one of the active ingredients in some over-the-counter cough syrups and popular rub products, which can be applied to the chest and throat to relieve cough symptoms from a cold or flu.
 Eucalyptus oil can silence a cough as well as help to loosen and get rid of mucus from the chest by inhaling its vapour.
 Using a rub containing eucalyptus oil will have the same effect.
 These properties may also be beneficial to reduce the symptoms of asthma.

 Following in the footsteps of the Australian Aborigines, who used eucalyptus leaves to treat wounds and prevent infection, eucalyptus oil in diluted form is suitable for topical use on the skin.
 This essential oil can fight inflammation and promote healing of the skin.
 It is suitable for the treatment of superficial cuts, minor burns or other injuries.